 4.8.1 Review the Self-Assessment

-The assessment team should initiate focused dialog at the component, test, and/or assembly process based on complexity, location, personnel availability, etc. In larger assessments, specific technologies, assemblies, subsystems or processes should be assigned to individuals or sub teams.
+The assessment team should initiate focused dialog at the component, test, and/or assembly process based on complexity, location, personnel availability, etc. In larger assessments, specific technologies, assemblies, subsystems, or processes should be assigned to individuals or sub teams.

 The MRL criteria are used for determining manufacturing maturity.
 The leader of the assessment should review the self-assessment and examine targeted components, subsystem and system-level test and assembly processes with respect to the threads.
 These threads have different applicability at various times during a product development life cycle.
 The threads can apply at each component, subsystem, system, and eventually at the program level.
 They should be used to guide examination of various data sources such as process maps, work instructions, and factory tours to assign an MRL to a technology, component, or subsystem.